alexsanchezdev/mobileflashcards/README.md

 The following project was created following iOS as the main platform.
-Android version could work but design maybe won't be as expected.
+Android version design could be not displayed as expected.

 INSTALLATION